Skip to main content

 • Integrate with enterprise systems – Connect to CRMs, databases, and workflow automation platforms.

-Converting assets into tools
+Wrapping assets as tools

 The aiXplain Marketplace offers a diverse range of assets that can be used as agent tools: